stephen-o17/comp0034_week1test/README.md

 ## Acknowledgements

-The introductory video is a TED talk given by Hans Rosling called ['The best stats you have ever seen'](https://www.ted.com/talks/hans_rosling_the_best_stats_you_ve_ever_seen?utm_campaign=tedspread&utm_medium=referral&utm_source=tedcomshare)
+The activity is inspired by a TED talk given by Hans Rosling called ['The best stats you have ever seen'](https://www.ted.com/talks/hans_rosling_the_best_stats_you_ve_ever_seen?utm_campaign=tedspread&utm_medium=referral&utm_source=tedcomshare)
 .